S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 9.2: Prioritize Backlogs

-Order **all uncompleted work items** with the most important items first:

--   work items are pulled from the top whenever there is new capacity
+**Order all uncompleted work items with the most important items first, then pull work items from the top whenever there is new capacity.**

--   no two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices
+No two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices

--   **Benefits**
-    -   focus on most important items
+A prioritized backlog helps to **maintain focus** on the most important items.
-    -   shared understanding of priorities enables more effective collaboration

 ---